-PetSmart Pat Smart offers 2 locations: near Coastal Grand Mal and near Target , S. Commons Dr
+PetSmart Pet Smart offers 2 locations: near Coastal Grand Mal and near Target , S. Commons Dr

 Petco Sayebrook Town Center, off 544 at U.S. 17

-Ross Dress For Less in Seabord Commons, Surfside Beach, Arcadia Commons
+Ross Dress For Less in Seaboard Commons, Surfside Beach, Arcadian Commons

 Sam's Warehouse Club, Myrtle Beach

-Target - (2 locations) Seaboard Commons and Sayebrook Town Center off S.C.
-544 at U.S. 17
+Target - Seaboard Commons and Sayebrook Town Center, off S.C.
+544 at US 17

 TJ Maxx -Seaboard Commons, Myrtle Beach

 Tomlinson Outlets - Surfside Beach and North Myrtle Beach

-ULTA Beauty, located near Old Navy, outside the permeter of Coastal Grand Mall.
-Myrtle Beach
+ULTA Beauty, located near Old Navy, just outside the Coastal Grand Mall

 World Market Seaboard Commons